 —Erin O’Donnell, Editor, Awake Blog

-Note from Awake: We extend heartfelt thanks to Patty Marchant for sharing her story.
+Note from Awake: We extend heartfelt thanks to Deacon Larry for sharing his story.
 We also want to acknowledge that each survivor’s path is different.
 We honor the journeys of all survivors, and are committed to bringing you their stories.

 If you have experienced sexual abuse, you can receive support through the National Sexual Abuse Hotline, 800-656-4673, which operates 24 hours a day.
 In Milwaukee, you can contact one of the Aurora Healing Centers at 414-219-5555.
 If you seek support from the Catholic Church, contact the Archdiocese of Milwaukee’s Victim Assistance Coordinator at 414-758-2232.
 Also, Awake is always open to listening to and learning from survivors.
 We invite you to reach out to us if you would like to connect.